 Intelligent order routing enables each order to be sent to the most effective fulfillment partner.
 This is determined by shipping speeds, delivery fees, and warehouse locations – to name a few factors.

 Automated inventory management keeps track of inventory levels and is updated across multiple marketplaces.
 This ensures that the correct inventory number is always displayed.

 Marketplaces are ever-changing platforms with prices changing seemingly by the hour.
 To be efficient, it’s important to constantly be monitoring and checking your shipping options.
 Therefore, it’s beneficial to use multiple carriers, rather than relying on just one.
 When it comes to logistics, you have three main options in a marketplace:

-Fulfilment by Amazon: This is where you use Amazon’s fulfilment centres to pack and ship your goods to customers.
+Fulfillment by Amazon: This is where you use Amazon’s fulfillment centers to pack and ship your goods to customers.
 This means that a high standard of delivery and returns are met.

-Third-party logistics (3PL): This uses third-party fulfilment centres who pick, pack and send your goods for you.
+Third-party logistics (3PL): This uses third-party fulfillment centers who pick, pack, and send your goods for you.

 Dropshipping: If you’re looking for quicker expansion, this option allows you to never actually store any inventory yourself.
 Instead, products and goods are bought from third-party providers as and when an order is completed via your marketplace account.
 This is then shipped directly to the buyer without you having to ever stock your own inventory.

-BOSCO™ uses a sophisticated data model to estimate your search metrics, in order to provide a recommended channel budget split across paid, organic and marketplaces to achieve better efficiency.
+BOSCO™ uses a sophisticated data model to estimate your search metrics, in order to provide a recommended channel budget split across paid, organic, and marketplaces to achieve better efficiency.
 If you would like to try BOSCO™ for free or for more information on how you can become a partner, register here.
-If you are interested in connecting your own data, send us an email to firstname.lastname@example.org
+If you are interested in connecting your own data, send us an email at firstname.lastname@example.org